sschwartzman/newrelic-unix-plugin/README.md

 ----

-### What's new in V3.2 ?
+### What's new in V3.3 ?

-* MAC OS X support!
-  * Tested on Yosemite (10.10) and El Capitan (10.11), please let me know if it works for you on other OS X versions.
-* Support for setting your own hostname
+* Bug fixes for Linux & OSX commands
+* More accurate data collection from commands that have produce a "per interval" measurement (i.e. iostat, vmstat)

 ### What was new in V3 ?